pvmoore/chess/readme.md

 - Switch sides

 ### Lower priority
-- UI - Display each type of evaluation for the position in evaluation tab
 - UI - Set options
 - UI - Show stats
 - Opening book
 - Make State smaller and more efficient
 - Move hashing
 - Killer moves